fuzzylogicxx/fuzzylogic/posts/number-and-date-inputs.md

 In the same article a reader questioned why GDS’s use of text inputs also extended to gathering _dates_ (a subset of numbers) when there is a dedicated input type date for that purpose.
 GDS answered that there are accessibility and usability problems with browser implementations of `<input type"date">` and linked to [Hassell Inclusion’s 2019 article on date inputs as evidence](https://www.hassellinclusion.com/blog/input-type-date-ready-for-use/).

 I love the level of research and detail that the GDS and Hassell articles provide.
 But the notion of not using the HTML elements meant for the job annoys me.
-I’m also aware that smart developers like Jeremy Keith note that [input type `date` now has wide browser support and are using it](https://adactio.com/journal/21045).
+I’m also aware that smart developers like Jeremy Keith [note that input type `date` now has wide browser support](https://adactio.com/journal/21045) and are using it.
+(Update: it seems [Jeremy has found some browser support issues too.](https://adactio.com/journal/21050))

 It’s also worth reiterating that the Hassell article is from 2019 and the GDS one from 2020, and four or five years is a long time in browser support.